pcwchau/online-wallpaper-store/README.md

 1. Try to use optimized URL (Next.js Image) to do both the large image and zoom-in image.
 File size is optimized, but the loading time is longer.
 2. Try to use direct public URL (source file) to do both the large image and zoom-in image.

-## Preload images

-In top bar, the logo image will be changed depending on the states, such as after scrolling, on hover.
-If you don't preload all logo images, it will only start downloading a new logo image after state change, hence making the logo invisible for a short period.

-To preload images, use a hidden div to wrap all required images using Next.js `Image`, and add `priority`.